AndrewJBateman/rxjs-learn/README.md

 **Webpack** is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles. _Since version 4.0.0, webpack does not require a configuration file for default configurations.
 However in this case a webpack.config.js file was required to extend the project functionality.

-## Screenshots
+## :camera: Screenshots

 ![Example screenshot](./img/rxjs.png).

-## Technologies
+## :signal_strength: Technologies

-* [RxJS v6.5.2](https://rxjs.dev/) used to handle datastreams and propagation of change using observables.
+* [RxJS v6](https://rxjs.dev/) used to handle datastreams and propagation of change using observables.

-* [webpack v4.19.1](https://webpack.js.org/) to bundle the module, including dependensies into a single javascript file to be pulled in by the index.html file.
+* [webpack v4](https://webpack.js.org/) to bundle the module, including dependensies into a single javascript file to be pulled in by the index.html file.

-## Setup
+## :floppy_disk: Setup

 Run `npm start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

-## Code Examples
+## :computer: Code Examples

 ```javascript
 import { Observable } from "rxjs/Observable";